 Consider Installing Software

 Find out recommended software for your computer to help increase your security.
 Computer magazines or their Web sites often run columns or articles covering security software.
 You need not spend a great deal of time or money to evaluate or buy security software or services.

-I have a computer which uses the Windows Vista operating system.
+I have a computer which uses the Windows operating system.
 I have installed and regularly use the following software programs that are free for personal use:

 - Spybot: detects and removes spyware of different kinds including toolbars, browser start page redirects, trackers, etc.

 - WinPatrol: protects your computer from all kinds of insanity.
 I use the free version to control the startup programs on my computer.

 - I have popup blocking turned on in my Web browser.

 - I have the email spam filtering by using GMail.